ndouellette/writing.evbogue.com/src/documents/posts/nodedestroy.html.md

 ---
-title: Node.js is going to destroy your startup.
+title: Node.js is going to destroy your startup
 layout: post
 date: Thu Feb 14 11:35:25 EST 2013
 ---